-The Executive Board of Schaltbau Holding AG was completely re-formed in 2017 and now comprises three highly experienced experts in their respective fields who are fully committed to bringing the Company back on track for success on a sustainable basis.
+The Executive Board of Schaltbau Holding AG comprises three highly experienced experts in their respective fields who are fully committed to bringing the Company back on track for success on a sustainable basis.

-Dr Bertram Stausberg is directly responsible for corporate development, technology, communication and control of the Group’s subsidiaries.
-Prior to joining Schaltbau in 2017, Bertram gained a wealth of strategic and operational expertise in more than 20 years in the printing industry, where he held various leading operational positions in Bertelsmann’s printing division, most recently as the unit’s CEO.
-Bertram holds a PhD in mechanical engineering.
+Dr Albrecht Köhler is directly responsible for corporate development, technology, communication, and control of the Group’s subsidiaries.
+Prior to joining Schaltbau, over three decades Albrecht gained a wealth of strategic and operational expertise in various executive sales and operations positions, in particular at Knorr Bremse where he acted as a managing director of the rolling stock business unit for many years.
+Albrecht holds a PhD in mechanical engineering.

 Thomas Dippold, born in 1972